How Nonprofits Are Using Comics and Illustrated Stories

 Illustrated Story

 It started with a silence.
 Not the quiet kind you hear in forests or libraries, but the kind that lingers – thick, invisible, and unsettling.
 In Colombo, the sky wore a permanent grey.
-The air, though unseen, left its mark – in the coughing of children, the weariness of rickshaw drivers, the heaviness in lungs of older people.
+The air, though unseen, left its mark – in the coughing of children, the weariness of rickshaw drivers, the heaviness in the lungs of older people.

 At Simit Bhagat Studios, we were asked to capture this silence.
-Together with the French Development Agency, we turned it into a visual story, called Breath of Fresh Air.
+Together with the French Development Agency, we turned it into a visual story titled “Breath of Fresh Air.”
 Through illustration, we traced the journey from smog to clarity, from problem to possibility.
-Frame by frame, what was once intangible became visible and in doing so, became solvable.
+Frame by frame, what was once intangible became visible, and in doing so, became solvable.

 But why illustrated stories?
 Because almost 50% of our brain processes visuals, and 70% of our sensory receptors live in our eyes.
 Illustrations speak to something primal in us.
 They’re not just decoration.
 They’re persuasion.